Lusby, Lincolnshire

-Lusby is a village in the East Lindsey district of Lincolnshire, England.

-Situated about 4 mi west from Spilsby, and about 5 mi east from Horncastle, the village was a civil parish, but it now lies in that of Lusby-with-Winceby, which reported a population (including Hameringham) of 147 at the 2011 census.
+Lusby is a village and former civil parish, now in the parish of Lusby with Winceby, in the East Lindsey district of Lincolnshire, England.
+It is situated about 4 mi west from Spilsby, and about 5 mi east from Horncastle.
+In 1961 the parish had a population of 68.
+On 1 April 1987 the parish was abolished to form "Lusby with Winceby".
+Lusby with Winceby had a population (including Hameringham) of 147 at the 2011 census.

 History

 In the 1086 Domesday Book, Lusby is listed as "Luzebi", with 26 households, a meadow of 180 acre, a mill and a church.

 The parish church is Grade I-listed and dedicated to St Peter.
 It is built in greenstone and dates from the 11th century, with 15th-century additions.
 It was further altered and reduced in 1893 by Ewan Christian, and in the 20th century an porch was added.
 A late 11th-early 12th-century grave marker is incorporated above the keystone of the blocked south doorway of the nave.

 A scion of the parish was the Very Revd Dr Penyston Booth, Dean of Windsor, whose brother served as Rector till 1716.

 Lusby CofE School was built as a National School to serve the village as well as nearby Winceby and Asgarby.
 It closed in 1962.